-Rosa de Jong is an intern under the supervision of Rosemarijn Hoefte (KITLV) and Els Kloek from April until July.
-She will primarily do archival research in the National Archive in The Hague.
-Her focus is on the lives of three important 20th-century women from Suriname: Isabella Richaards, Elisabeth Temmes and Marie LeFevre.
-The research will contribute to the website www.vrouwenlexicon.nl and to the second part of the ‘1001 Vrouwen’ project which will be published in 2018 under the title 1001 Vrouwen in de 20ste eeuw.
-Rosa currently follows the Research Masters in History and in Philosophy at the University of Amsterdam and she is an editor at Skript Historisch Tijdschrift.
-She researches the lives of over hundred Dutch Jews who fled the Netherlands in 1942, travelled through occupied Europe and reached Suriname on board of the Nyassa.
+Rosa de Jong is a student assistant under the supervision of Gert Oostindie and Rosemarijn Hoefte from September until December, 2017.
+She helps the KITLV with the digitalization of the institute’s research output from 2010 onwards.
+Rosa currently follows the Research Masters in History and in Philosophy at the University of Amsterdam and she is an editor in chief at Skript Historisch Tijdschrift.
+For her MA thesis, she researches the lives of over one hundred Dutch Jews who fled the Netherlands in 1942, travelled through occupied Europe and finally reached Suriname on December 24th.

 Roos Knigge will start her internship in the KITLV project ‘Traces of slavery in Leiden’ in February.
 She will assemble and edit a booklet about the visible colonial past in the city of Leiden.
 Roos is a current student of the BA Art History at Leiden University.
 Her research interest lies in the topic of nationalism and art, with a particular focus on painting in Europe in the nineteenth century.